 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.

 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of secular abuse, as can other children.
+Women can also commit acts of sexual abuse, as can other children.

-Out school is aware of the impact of the Everyone's Invited website and the prevalence of harmful sexual behaviour.
-We encourage all pupils to speak out.
+Our school is aware of the impact of the Everyone's Invited website and the prevalence of harmful sexual behaviour.
+We encourage all pupils to speak out either in person or to report concerns using our anonymous reporting system.